cisco-sso/git-migration/README.md

 - The `include.regex` and `exclude.regex` do NOT affect each other and are not inherited.
 - Do NOT mention a `sync_config.regex`.
 Support for that is NOT added.
-- By deafult, regex is FALSE.
+- By default, regex is FALSE.